AtlasSolid/ThesisResearchPaperCloud/README.md

 Cover the history of its development and applications.
 Emphasize how much it's evolved and how invaluable it's become nowadays.

-Gather information from reputable sources: Third-party groups, non-profit foundations, people currently working in the industry (employees at Amazon AWS, Google, etc. Mahoney will help provide these people)
+Gather information and future "predictions" from reputable sources: Third-party groups, non-profit foundations, people currently working in the industry (employees at Amazon AWS, Google, etc. Mahoney will help provide these people)

 Take all perspectives into account.
 Base your conclusion off of what trustrworthy and neutral sources are theorizing.